 - Driving too fast for adverse weather or road conditions

 If one of these factors or something else resulted in a crash involving an emergency vehicle driver and you got injured, you would need a qualified Augusta emergency vehicle accident attorney from Chris Hudson Law Group to represent you.
 You should contact us immediately after the collision so we can begin investigating right away.
 Waiting too long before pursuing a case against the at-fault driver could diminish your financial award or cause the insurance company to deny your claim entirely.

 Filing a Claim Against a Government Employee

-Georgia follows a fault system when it comes to financial responsibility after an accident.
+Georgia follows a fault system regarding financial responsibility after an accident.
 That means the at-fault driver automatically becomes liable for the victim’s injuries and losses.
 Unfortunately, sovereign immunity could complicate your rights to compensation.
 It protects government entities from accepting liability for their employee’s negligent actions.

 Seeking compensation from governmental entities can be confusing and complicated to handle.
 There are strict deadlines, state laws, and procedures you must follow.
 If you’re unfamiliar with the process, you could end up losing your case if you try to handle it alone.
 That’s why it’s critical that you consult an experienced Augusta emergency vehicle accident attorney immediately after the collision.